 Software and web services contracts

-Software contracts must be drafted with an understanding of both the benefits that software can bring, and the risks and costs that may come with its use.
+Software contracts should be drafted with an understanding of both the benefits that software can bring, and the risks and costs that may come with its use.
 For example, a software licence will usually include a warranties section, and that warranties section should clarify what commitments the software vendor is giving in relation to the software.
 The vendor might warrant that the software is free of "serious" or "material" errors, or alternatively might warrant that a particular type of bug is absent from the software.

 In line with the position in the wider EU and internationally, computer programs are protected under English law as copyright works.
 This protection covers both source code and object code, as well as programs expressed in intermediate languages (e.g. assembly or bytecode).
 Preparatory design materials for a computer program are also protected by copyright.